bcmichael/RNMR-Docs/docs/command/full_command.md

 as part of an extended range, as described below.

 Any qualifiers to be used with `DO` must be specified before the parameters "beg", "end", and "argnam".
-Remember to leave a space between the command name "`DO`" and the qualifier, e.g. `DO` /LCL not `DO`/LCL.
+Remember to leave a space between the command name "`DO`" and the qualifier, e.g. `DO /LCL` not `DO/LCL`.
 Any combination of the three qualifiers is permitted.

 If /LCL is specified, RNMR will define a local argument named "argnam" to contain the current iteration count, i.e.